Lake Paterswoldsemeer cycle route

 1. Weir with fish passage

 In 2021, the weir next to the Meerschapsboerderij farm was relocated and widened, and the culvert under the cycle path was enlarged.
-This allows more water to be drained from the Paterswoldsemeer lake.
+This allows more water to be drained from lake Paterswoldsemeer.
 Next to the weir is a fish passage, consisting of chambers connected by openings.
 These create a gentle current and bridge the difference in height, allowing fish to swim upstream easily.

 The old farmhouse on Winterpad, built in 1925, houses the Meerschap.
-This is the organization responsible for the management and maintenance of the Paterswoldsemeer, the Hoornsemeer, the Hoornseplas, and surrounding areas.
+This is the organisation that deals with the management and maintenance of lake Paterswoldsemeer, lake Hoornsemeer, Hoornseplas, and surrounding areas.
 Since the 1970s, the farmhouse has served as a workplace for supervisors.
 In 1990, the building was renovated and has since also served as the Meerschap's office.

 A nature-friendly bank has been created along the Winterpad and behind the Meerschapsboerderij.
 This bank provides a shallow wet zone for bank and aquatic plants.
-This has created more habitat for (aquatic) animals, and the plants improve water quality.
+This has created more habitat for aquatic and other animals, and the plants improve water quality.

 4. Wall House #2

 In the 1970s, American architect John Heiduk designed several Wall Houses, only one of which was actually built.
-In 2011, Wall House #2 was constructed on the Hoornsemeer lake.
-The design features an enormous wall measuring 18.5 meters wide and 14 meters high.
+In 2011, Wall House #2 was constructed on lake Hoornsemeer.
+The design features an enormous wall measuring 18.5 metres wide and 14 metres high.
 Since 2016, the Groninger Museum has been managing the house.
 It is open to visitors on weekends from April to October.

 When you cycle across the bridge to the island of Nonnengat, you will see fish forests between the islands.
 Fish can hide and spawn in these bundles of branches tied between wooden poles.
 These fish forests close off the area between the islands, creating a resting area for fish and animals behind them.
 The second bridge, between Nonnengat and the mainland, has been replaced by a dam with a culvert for the same reason.

-The Halve Manen area was used as a dredging depot in 2014.
-In 2024, it will be reconnected to the lake, allowing it to develop further as a nature-friendly zone.
-As a result, Halve Manen will contribute to improving the water quality of the Paterswoldsemeer lake and provide additional habitat for aquatic animals.
-A forest sand path has been constructed so that people can also enjoy nature.
+The Halve Manen area was used as a dredge-spoil depot in 2014.
+In 2024, it was reconnected to the lake, allowing it to develop further as a nature-friendly zone.
+As a result, Halve Manen will contribute to improving the water quality of lake Paterswoldsemeer and provide additional habitat for aquatic animals.
+A forest sand path has been constructed so people can enjoy nature too.

 7. Jetties with fish hotels

-There are jetties on the east side of the Paterswoldsemeer.
+There are jetties on the east side of lake Paterswoldsemeer.
 These have been renovated and seven of them are equipped with fish hotels.
 These offer fish a safe place to shelter and spawn.

 8. Gate Tower Clio